 i) Relatives or friends of persons convicted or accused of crime should not generally be identified without their consent, unless they are genuinely relevant to the story.

-ii) Particular regard should be paid to the potentially vulnerable position of children who witness, or are victims of, crime.
+ii) Particular regard should be paid to the potentially vulnerable position of children under the age of 18 who witness, or are victims of, crime.
 This should not restrict the right to report legal proceedings.

 i) The press must not seek to obtain or publish material acquired by using hidden cameras or clandestine listening devices; or by intercepting private or mobile telephone calls, messages or emails; or by the unauthorised removal of documents or photographs; or by accessing digitally-held information without consent.